Abortion Industry Quitter of the Month-Mayra

 On the document were things like patient complaints about me, reports of a poorly kept personal office, missing money and even missing instruments from the procedure rooms.
 For someone who had never had a reprimand in 17 years, it appeared I was a veritable whirlwind of negligence and criminal activity.

-“This is bogus,” I said, knowing that I was being bullied, and why.
+“This is all lies,” I said, knowing that I was being bullied, and why.
 “I’m not going to sign this.”

 “Would you like to prepare a rebuttal?”